Lee Krasner: Krasner and Pollock's mutual influence on one another

 Although many people believe that Krasner stopped working in the 1940s in order to nurture Pollock's home life and career, she never in fact stopped creating art.
 While their relationship developed, she shifted her focus from her own to Pollock's art in order to help him gain more recognition due to the fact that she believed that he had "much more to give with his art than she had with hers".

 Throughout her career, Krasner went through periods of struggle where she would experiment with new styles that would satisfy her means for expression and harshly critique, revise, or destroy the work she would produce.
 Because of this self-criticism, there are periods of time where little to none of her work exists, specifically the late 1940s and early 1950s.

 Krasner and Pollock both had an immense effect on each other's artistic styles and careers.
 Since Krasner had learned from Hans Hofmann while Pollock received training from Thomas Hart Benton, each took different approaches to their work.
 Krasner learned from Hofmann the importance of the abstracting from nature and emphasizing the flat nature of the canvas while Pollock's training highlighted the importance of complex design from automatic drawing.
 Krasner's extensive knowledge of modern art helped Pollock since she brought him up to date with what contemporary art should be.
 He was therefore able to make works that were more organized and cosmopolitan.
 Additionally, Krasner was responsible for introducing Pollock to many artists, collectors, and critics who appreciated abstract art such as Willem de Kooning, Peggy Guggenheim, and Clement Greenberg.
+Through her friendship with collector and artist Alfonso Ossorio, Pollock also became acquainted with Ossorio and Joseph Glasco.
 Pollock helped Krasner become less restrained when making her work.
 He inspired her to stop painting from human and still life models in order to free her interior emotions and become more spontaneous and gestural through her work.